Woodbury University: Student body

 For the academic year of 2022–2023, Woodbury University had a total enrollment of 1,036 students, of which 937 were undergraduate and 99 were graduate.
 Approximately 52% are female and 48% of students are male, with 22% of the students living in on-campus housing and 78% of students living off campus.

 Housing

-Woodbury University has two residence halls with space for approximately 225 residents.
-South Hall, which is a small building composed mostly of single rooms, was built in the 1960s and houses up to 67 residents.
-South Hall is one of the original buildings acquired with the Burbank campus and was used as a dormitory for the Villa Cabrini Academy.
-North Hall, the larger of the two residence halls, opened in 1990 and houses up to 158 residents.
+Woodbury had two residence halls with space for approximately 225 residents.
+South Hall, which was a small building composed mostly of single rooms, was built in the 1960s and housed up to 67 residents.
+South Hall was one of the original buildings acquired with the Burbank campus and was used as a dormitory for the Villa Cabrini Academy.
+North Hall, the larger of the two residence halls, opened in 1990 and housed up to 158 residents.